 Admission to the MA Arts and Culture: Museum Studies / Art History, research master Arts and Culture, research master Arts, Literature and Media.
 Students of the MA Arts and Culture: Art History take priority.

-Students of the Humanities faculty who are interested and who are not enrolled in the Master Arts and Culture should contact the Coordinator of Studies in order to enroll, only possible if there are places left.
+Students of the Humanities faculty who are interested and who are not enrolled in the Master Arts and Culture should contact the study adviser in order to enroll, only possible if there are places left.

 In the 21st century, the debates around the changing roles and purposes of contemporary arts are highlighted by the impact of new socio-political and environmental urgencies, shifts in cultural policies, and innovative multidisciplinary practices.
 The combination of these elements creates new localities, audiences, and forms of agency for contemporary art worlds and their on-going decolonisation.
 The rise in the importance and visibility of contemporary arts has been noteworthy in recent decades across the globe.
 These unseen patterns bring forward a range of demanding challenges, but also potential opportunities for artists, institutions, foundations, art market and scholars alike.
 Whereas politics and practices of representations are redefined, the contemporary arts are characterised with alternative engagements beyond the art institutions too.
 At the same time, new questions are voiced: How to create sustainable contemporary art or maintain artistic integrity?
 What kind of art is politically meaningful?
 What social responsibilities artists and art institutions should have?